Please see our Covid-19 page for detailed information on measures we have introduced to protect clients and staff and minimise risks.

 The skin may become lighter during your course of treatment.
 This is quite common particularly where colours have been removed.
 This is known as hypopigmentation and usually improves with time.

-My standard estimate for full hair removal is 6 treatment sessions.
-This is based on treatments every 4 to 6 weeks.
+Our standard estimate for full hair removal is 6 to 8 treatment sessions.
+This is based on treatments every 8 weeks or more.
 If you choose to have your treatments closer together than that, it might take more sessions.
 Treatment typically takes a year.

 Diode lasers are typically swept back and forth across the skin to build up heat in the hair follicles in an attempt to destroy them.
 IPL uses a powerful broadband flash of light similar to a large camera flash to heat the hair follicle.
 Both these approaches are quite inefficient and lead to unneccessary heating of your skin and pain.
-Our Duetto laser uses advanced technology to fire two lasers simultaneously in a very short pulse to destroy the hair follicle before the skin has time to react.
+Our Quanta Duetto laser uses two pulsed native lasers simultaneously in a very short flash to destroy the hair follicle before the skin has time to react.

 Probably.
-Dark hair responds very well to treatment and you should genuinely have full removal in 6 sessions if you have black hair or if you’re brunette.
-Blonde, auburn, grey and white hair is more challenging because it doesn't absorb the laser energy so well.
+Dark hair responds very well to treatment and you should genuinely have full removal in 6 to 8 sessions if you have black hair or if you’re brunette.
+Very blonde, grey and white hair is more challenging because it doesn't absorb the laser energy so well.
 Full removal may not be possible but significant reduction is likely.
 Red and auburn hair is very challenging, but we have recently developed a new approach to this that is looking hopeful.

 Possibly.
 Hormonally driven hair growth may lead to new hair follicles forming.
 This is often seen with men, and with female facial hair.
-Maintenence treatments every 4 to 12 months depending on the individual may be required in this case.
-Permanent removal would be expected for female hair growth on legs, arms underarms etc, but there are always exceptions to this and it does grow back in some cases.
+Maintenance treatments every 6 to 12 months depending on the individual may be required in this case.
+Long term removal would be expected for the majority of female hair growth on legs, arms underarms etc, but there are always exceptions to this and it does grow back in some cases.